David-sqrtpi/simple-ecommerce/README.md

 | POST | cart/checkout/{uuid} | Make a checkout to the cart identified by the UUID `uuid` | Confirmation String
 | POST | cart/create | Allows to create a new cart |

-The .jar artifact can be downloaded from https://github.com/David-sqrtpi/simple-ecommerce/blob/master/build/libs/simple-ecommerce-1.0.jar for making tests. **Just download it and enjoy!!! :-)**.
+The .jar artifact can be downloaded from https://github.com/David-sqrtpi/simple-ecommerce/blob/master/build/libs/simple-ecommerce-1.0.jar for making tests with java version 15. **Just download it and enjoy!!! :-)**.